 - This Service is not a sale of the Software or any updates or new releases, or any copy of the Software.
 Except for the limited license granted under the Agreement, Customer obtains no other rights in or to the Software.
 There are no implied licenses under the Agreement and Timber Exchange reserves any right not expressly granted to Customer under the Agreement.

-- Except as set forth in the Agreement and to the extent allowed by law, Timber Exchange makes no warranties or representations, express or implied, whether by statue, law, custom, usage or otherwise as to any matters, and specifically disclaim any warranty of merchantability, integration, satisfactory quality, or fitness.
+- Except as set forth in the Agreement and to the extent allowed by law, Timber Exchange makes no warranties or representations, express or implied, whether by statute, law, custom, usage or otherwise as to any matters, and specifically disclaims any warranty of merchantability, integration, satisfactory quality, or fitness.
 Without limiting the generality of the foregoing, Timber Exchange disclaims any representations or warranties that the Software e.g. will operate uninterrupted or error free.
 No oral or written information or advice given by Timber Exchange, its dealers, distributors, agents, or employees shall create a warranty or in any way increase the scope of this warranty.
 Timber Exchange shall not have any liability for any loss or damage suffered by a third party due to the results of the Service.

-- Under no circumstance shall Timber Exchange, nor anyone else who has been involved in creation, production or delivery of the Software nor the Service, have any liability of any kind to Customer or any other person for any special, incidental, consequential (including loss of profits or revenues), punitive or other indirect losses or damages (even if Timber Exchange has been advised of possibility of such potential loss or damage) resulting from or arising of (whether directly or indirectly) any act or omission of any kind hereunder by Timber Exchange, any access to or use by Customer or any other person of the Software, whether based on breach of contract, warranty, tort, product liability, negligence, strict liability or otherwise.
+- Under no circumstance shall Timber Exchange, nor anyone else who has been involved in the creation, production or delivery of the Software nor the Service, have any liability of any kind to Customer or any other person for any special, incidental, consequential (including loss of profits or revenues), punitive or other indirect losses or damages (even if Timber Exchange has been advised of possibility of such potential loss or damage) resulting from or arising of (whether directly or indirectly) any act or omission of any kind hereunder by Timber Exchange, any access to or use by Customer or any other person of the Software, whether based on breach of contract, warranty, tort, product liability, negligence, strict liability or otherwise.

-- Customer may only use Third Party Software exclusively for the Purpose.
+- The Customer may only use Third Party Software exclusively for the Purpose.
 Other than as stated in this Section 8.3, Customer understands that Timber Exchange has no liability in relation to software of which Timber Exchange has no or limited possibility to control.
 With respect to Third Party Software, Timber Exchange’s liability for faults, errors or intellectual property infringements is exclusively restricted to an obligation to report the fault, errors or infringements to the Software Supplier as soon as reasonably possible.

 - Timber Exchange has no liability for any damage/loss attributable to Customer’s breach of the Agreement.

 - Customer is aware that the Service, as further described in the Subscription Agreement, is a tool made available to the Service’s users to facilitate the supply chain management of Customer through virtual supply chain collaboration.
 The Service, and the information contained therein, does not constitute any form of specific advice or recommendation regarding specific solutions, investments or transactions by Timber Exchange.
 The Service is not intended to be relied upon by Customer in making (or refraining from making) any decisions not directly related with the Purpose.
-Customer is recommended to engage an authorised financial advisor and legal advisor before making any investment and/or financial decision.
+Customers are recommended to engage an authorised financial advisor and legal advisor before making any investment and/or financial decision.
 Any arrangements between Customer and any third party is an agreement between Customer and such third party and is made at Customer’s sole risk and responsibility.
 Timber Exchange assumes no liability or responsibility for any payments made between Customer and any third party due to their use of the Service.
 Timber Exchange assumes no responsibility or liability in relation to that any intended results or specific achievements or goals are met.
-Timber Exchange assumes no responsibility or liability for any loss or damage suffered as a result of the use by Customer of the results of the Service in any context or for any purpose.
-Customer is aware that Timber Exchange assumes no responsibility or liability for the quality or condition of any product and/or service that are subject of the transactions made through the Service.
+Timber Exchange assumes no responsibility or liability for any loss or damage suffered as a result of the use by the Customer of the results of the Service in any context or for any purpose.
+Customers are aware that Timber Exchange assumes no responsibility or liability for the quality or condition of any product and/or service that are subject of the transactions made through the Service.

 - For the convenience of the users of the Service, the Service may provide suggestions for contractual terms and/or generate documents and agreements (e.g. terms of delivery, letter of credit and purchase orders) for facilitation of the contemplated transaction to be performed through the Service.
-However, Customer may choose not to use any suggestions and/or generated documents at its own discretion and Customer understands that the users of the Service shall bare sole responsibility for the contents of any generated documents and any terms in any contracts or agreements made between parties through the Service.
+However, Customer may choose not to use any suggestions and/or generated documents at its own discretion and Customer understands that the users of the Service shall bear sole responsibility for the contents of any generated documents and any terms in any contracts or agreements made between parties through the Service.
 In no circumstances shall Timber Exchange be deemed to be a party of any agreement or contract made between the Service’s users through the Service.
 Further, Timber Exchange shall not have any liability for neither the applicability or sustainability of any such terms in any agreements, documents and/or information in documents generated through the Service in any situation and/or in relation to any jurisdiction or otherwise, nor in any other way in relation to documents, agreements, contracts and the content of such agreements, contracts and documents as generated by Customer’s and the Service’s users through the Service.

 - Timber Exchange’s liability for any loss or damage shall be reduced by the amount which may be obtained by Customer under any insurance maintained by Customer (or for Customer) or under any contract or indemnity to which Customer is a party or a beneficiary, unless it is contrary to the agreement with such insurance provider or other third party or Customer’s rights against such insurance provider or other third party will be materially prejudiced thereby.